Veria 1960 FC: Stadium

 Veria Municipal Stadium is a multi-purpose stadium in Veria, Greece.
 It is used for football matches, and is the home stadium of the club.
 It was built in 1925 by members of music and gymnastics association Megas Alexandros.
 The stadium holds about 7,000.
 It is situated 1.5 km off the city centre.
-It is the headquarters of Veria NFC since the founding of the club in 2019.
+It is the headquarters of Veria FC since the founding of the club in 2019.

 Supporters

 The club's official supporters group is known as Club of Fans of Veria "Gate 4" and it's been supporting the club since day one.